Tag: bodaq

 and jumped straight into Canadian projects,

-my film business in Canada
+my vinyl wrap business in Canada

-would have failed—
+would have failed —

 without question.